Admissions – starting school at Welwyn St Mary’s

 Each year all parents with children approaching school age are asked to name the preferred school for their child.
 We warmly welcome parents who wish to visit Welwyn St Mary’s by appointment to see the school at work at any time.
 We also hold an open morning when you can attend a brief talk by Mrs Westley followed by a tour of the school.

-We are very sorry we are not able to welcome you to our school during these times.
-However, please watch our video below to see our lovely school in action.
+If you are not able to visit us in person at this time, please watch our video below to see our lovely school in action.
 We look forward to meeting you in due course.

 Normal admissions round